Hands on with Developer Marketing

 All this leads to a big question for marketing professionals who want to reach developers:

-How Can You Make Your Developer Marketing Efforts Stand Out?
+How Can You Make Your Developer Marketing Strategy Stand Out?

 While I’ll admit that companies are getting better at reaching software developers and there are more software developers to reach, marketers still ask me this question all the time.
-I spent ten years as a hands-on software developer and technical leader before starting Draft.dev, so I have some thoughts on both sides of this topic.
+I spent ten years as a hands-on software developer and technical leader before starting Draft.dev as a marketing developer, so I have some thoughts on both sides of this topic.

 So, to reach developers, you need to educate, help, and generally understand their challenges.
 Based on this knowledge, you have a few highly effective marketing tactics you can try.